alituhikya/periodic/README.md

-# soap
+# Periodic
-Periodic - Make it easy to create to run tasks periodically and do set up deferred tasks that can expire after a given time.
+Periodic - Erlang library to make it easy to create to run tasks periodically and do set up deferred tasks that can expire after a given time.

 - Perform a task at certain intervals
 - Different interval functions eg exponential, linear, normal